sjmoody/eventio/README.md

 - for vampires, light mode == flashbang
 - virtue of Mantine: every part of a component can be styled separately
 - Recommendation: design for dark mode only before shipping MVP.
 Otherwise design can take 2x longer
+- Typescript allows you to make a type that creates a de facto whitelist of values
+- Resend api slow rolling bulk emails
+- Resend makes it easy to create emails with React components

 ## Features to Build (versions)